stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 * Rewriting destructor of Bayes class, fixing a memory bug.
 * Creating a new file, called fd.cpp, which contains a implementation of frame difference method.
 This function is the preperation for adding bayes inference into the algorithm, making fd as the condition in conditional probability.
 * Put function fd() into main.py.
 Remove fd.cpp.

+### 2021.08.02
+* Rewriting bayes.cpp and bayes.h.
+Now they form a naive bayes classifier, used to improve robustness.
+The classifier is ready for intergation.
+* Frame difference is integrated into main.cpp.
+Working well.